 What’s wrong with this advice: packing your shoes instead of throwing them in your luggage is excellent advice.

-Even if your shoes are extremely clean when leaving home, you’re going to wear them at some point (at least that’s your intention, I guess) and they’re not going to stay clean forever.
+Even if your travel shoes are extremely clean when leaving home, you’re going to wear them at some point (at least that’s your intention, I guess) and they’re not going to stay clean forever.

 But even if you have a shower cap in your home or in your hotel room, why on Earth would you use it to cover just the soles of your shoes?